dib-lab/2022-paper-branchwater-software/manuscript.md

 All of the original data underlying the Branchwater database is available from the NCBI Sequence Read Archive.
-A current catalog of the SRA accessions is provided (here - XXX).
+A current catalog of the SRA accessions is available at XXX.
 The sketch collection is 7.5 TB and is available upon request.
 All sourmash sketches are provided under Creative Commons Zero (CC0) - No Rights Reserved.